The First Time You See the Earth Boil: Rotorua Through Fresh Eyes

 For a similar experience in a different setting, Sydney offers a compelling alternative.

-What Stayed With Me
+What Stays With You

 The boiling mud in Kuirau Park isn't a tourist attraction.
 It's a fact of geography that locals jog past.
 The hangi isn't a quaint tradition — it's a cooking method that uses the Earth's heat because the Earth's heat is right there.

 Rotorua is a place where the planet is visibly, audibly, aromatically alive.
-And the people who've lived there longest understood that before any of us showed up with cameras.
+And the people who've lived there longest understood that long before any of us showed up with cameras.